 The Company has incurred operating losses since Inception and expects such losses to continue in the future as it builds infrastructure, develops intellectual property, and conducts research and development activities.
 The Company has primarily relied on a combination of angel investors and private equity and debt placements to fund its operations.
-As of June 30, 2024, the Company had an accumulated deficit of \$31,919 thousand and cash and cash equivalents of \$5,973 thousand.
+As of September 30, 2024, the Company had an accumulated deficit of \$32,419 thousand and cash and cash equivalents of \$7,827 thousand.
 A transition to profitability will depend on the successful development, approval, and commercialization of product candidates and on the achievement of sufficient revenues to support the Company's cost structure.
 The Company currently does not generate revenues and may never achieve profitability.
 Unless and until such time that revenue and net income are generated, the Company will need to continue to raise additional capital.
 These factors raise substantial doubt about the Company's ability to continue as a going concern for one year from the issuance of the financial statements.
-The ability of the Company to continue as a going concern is dependent on the Company's ability to raise additional capital.
-The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.
+The ability of the Company is unable to continue as a going concern.
 As further described in Note 7, management has entered into a Share Purchase Agreement as of November 12, 2021.
-With the completion of the Company's Direct Listing, this agreement provides the Company with access to additional liquidity.
+With the competion of the Company's Direct Listing, this agreement provides the Company with access to additional liquidity.
 In February and March 2024, the Company utilized this facility to raise a total of \$2,819 thousand, net of costs.
-In July 2024, the Company raised an additional \$3,436 thousand, and may utilize this facility to raise additional capital if needed.
+In July through September 2024, the Company raised an additional \$4,643 thousand, and may utilize this facility to raise additional capital if needed.